OAuth

 return P(f"code: {code}")

-• Client to us: “I want to log in”
+• User to us: “I want to log in with you, app.”

-• Us to client: “Here’s a link to log in”
+• Us to User: “Okay but first, here’s a special link to log in with GitHub”

-• Client to provider: “I want to log in via this link”
+• User to GitHub: “I want to log in with you, GitHub, to use this app.”

-• Provider to client: “OK, redirecting you to this URL (with a code)”
+• GitHub to User: “OK, redirecting you back to the app’s URL (with an auth code)”

-• Us to provider: “A user I told to log in just gave me this code, can I have a token please?”
+• Us to GitHUb: “A user just gave me this auth code.
+May I have the user info (e.g., an access token)?”

-To go from code to user details, you can use info = client.retr_info(code).
-Or, if all you need is a unique identifier for the user, you can just use retr_id instead:
+To go from the auth code to user info, you use info = client.retr_info(code,redirect_uri).
+From the user info, you can extract the user_id, which is a unique identifier for the user:

 return P(f"User id: {user_id}")